metal-stack/docs/docs/src/overview/architecture.md

 ## Offline Resilience

-It is possible to use metal-stack without any external dependency by integrating your own DNS and NTP configuration into the stack.
+It is possible to use metal-stack without any external network dependencies by integrating your own DNS and NTP configuration into the stack.
 This feature is great for workloads requiring strong independence and reliability.
-Even in case of an Internet connection failure, your infrastructure remains operational.
+Even in case of an internet connection failure, your infrastructure remains operational.
 Existing machines do not encounter any downtime as well as new machines can be provisioned.
 All you need to have in place is a DNS and NTP server configured and accessible for metal-stack.

 NTP servers need to be configured on the pixiecore and the metal-hammer microservices.
 This can be achieved by providing a list of NTP servers with the following Ansible variable through metal-roles: